alxdavids/ourbbg/content/post/bradley-johnson.md

 do.
 His place in the team became uncertain, but results didn't really improve when he was eventually dropped.

-After Paul Clement was sacked, and Derby abandoned defensive practice for more attacking thrust, Johnson's reinstatement in the centre of play, with Thorne returning as the defensive coordinator, coincided with an upturn in results.
+After Paul Clement was sacked at the start of 2016, and Derby abandoned defensive practice for more attacking thrust, Johnson's reinstatement in the centre of play, with Thorne returning as the defensive coordinator, coincided with an upturn in results.
 Johnson's two goals in the 4-0 thrashing of playoff rivals Hull City illuminated the potential that existed when he was relinquished of defensive responsibility.

 <br>
 <iframe width="100%" height="400" src="https://www.youtube.com/embed/bUe59M6D3Wc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>